galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 It is recommended to filter for lowly expressed genes when running the limma-voom tool.
 Genes with very low counts across all samples provide little evidence for differential expression and they interfere with some of the statistical approximations that are used later in the pipeline.
 They also add to the multiple testing burden when estimating false discovery rates, reducing power to detect differentially expressed genes.
 These genes should be filtered out prior to further analysis.

 There are a few ways to filter out lowly expressed genes.
-When there are biological replicates in each group, in this case we have a sample size of 2 in each group, we favour filtering on a minimum counts per million threshold present in at least 2 samples.
+When there are biological replicates in each group, in this case we have a sample size of 2 in each group, we favour filtering on a minimum counts-per-million (CPM) threshold present in at least 2 samples.
 Two represents the smallest sample size for each group in our experiment.
-In this dataset, we choose to retain genes if they are expressed at a counts-per-million (CPM) above 0.5 in at least two samples.
+In this dataset, we choose to retain genes if they are expressed at a CPM above 0.5 in at least two samples.
 The CPM threshold selected can be compared to the raw count with the CpmPlots (see below).

 > ### {% icon details %} More details on filtering
 >